ethancharles02/compression/README.md

 ### Future Work

-* Introduce parallelism with multiprocessing for folder compression
 * Run all tests in the SRS
 * Update diagrams for architecture documentation
 * Create progress bar for compression and decompression